 Heather MacLaren Johnson, Board Member, taught elementary students with emotional and behavioral challenges.
 After the hospitalization and later suicide of her first husband, Heather pursued a doctorate in clinical psychology.
 She completed her doctoral internship at the North Chicago Veterans Administration Hospital in Illinois and maintained a private practice prior to adopting her children from Russia, each with numerous, invisible, permanent disabilities resulting from prenatal exposure to alcohol.
 Heather has extensive experience working with the chronically mentally ill in numerous outpatient and inpatient settings.
 She views loving and advocating for her kids’ numerous physical, psychological, and cognitive special needs as the most challenging and spiritually fruitful experience of her life.

-Todd Johnson, Board Member and Treasurer, earned his BA in accounting and economics from Augustana College, his MBA from Northern Illinois University, and became a CPA in 1981.
+Todd Johnson, Board Member, earned his BA in accounting and economics from Augustana College, his MBA from Northern Illinois University, and became a CPA in 1981.
 He has held business directorships at Milsco Manufacturing and US Fiduciary Services, and Non-Profit Directorships for The Carl and Irma Swenson Foundation, Ltd., New Beginnings are Possible, and RAJ Ministries, Inc., chairing the Boards of Pennant Management, Inc. and Affinity, Inc. Todd has been a self-employed accountant, financial advisor and investor since 1995.
 He and his wife Heather are the parents of three children adopted from Russia, each exposed prenatally to alcohol, which caused numerous, invisible, permanent disabilities.

 Mary Juneau, Board Member, is a wife of 52 years, mother of four adult children and grandmother of six precious grandchildren.
 Mary has served in numerous volunteer positions over the years, including PTA President, Chair for Committee of 100, church Board of Elders, Head of Christian Education, and Bible study co-leader.
 Mary and her husband have fostered more than 20 pre-adoptive infants for Milwaukee County, adopting one of the medically fragile infants placed in their care.
 Mary was appointed to the Homecare Provider Committee as a Medicaid Recipient Representative by the Wisconsin Department of Health and Human Services Secretary, and later served as a liaison between committees.
 In her early fifties Mary was diagnosed with Systemic Scleroderma, a chronic autoimmune illness.